Evidence-Based Practices

 RHY Program – Final Rule

-The Family and Youth Services Bureau's (FYSB) Runaway and Homeless Youth (RHY) Program Final Rule Webinar slides and transcript are now available.
-The new rule, published on December 20, 2016, in the Federal Register, details additional requirements that apply to the Basic Center, Transitional Living, and Street Outreach programs, including non-discrimination, background checks, outreach, and training, and establishes program performance standards for grantees providing services to eligible youth and their families.
+The Family and Youth Services Bureau's (FYSB) Runaway and Homeless Youth (RHY) Program Final Rule Webinar slides and transcript are available below.
+The rule, published on December 20, 2016, in the Federal Register, details requirements that apply to the Basic Center, Transitional Living, and Street Outreach programs, including non-discrimination, background checks, outreach, and training, and establishes program performance standards for grantees providing services to eligible youth and their families.
 Performance standards build on standards already used as priorities in funding opportunity announcements and awards.
-This rule also updates procedures for soliciting applications and awarding grants.
+This rule also includes procedures for soliciting applications and awarding grants.

 Access the webinar slides (pdf) and supporting materials below: